J-Laumann/MEAT/README.md

 # MEAT
 Rapid Prototype 1 for Bradley University
 MEAT is a game about fulfilling carnivorous recipes using random flying meat and some guns.
+No comments because I was the only programmer.